rockettheme/docs/Docs/joomla/extensions/rokbridge/INDEX.md

 --------------
 >> NOTE: If you have installed a previous version of the bridge prior to 1.0RC6, you should first remove the phpBB3 User and phpBB3 Authentication plugins from your Joomla install.
 The new component will fail to install properly unless these two plugins are removed cleanly.

-**Important**: As of **1.0RC14**, all modules are included in the installer package with an existing installation all previous installed rokbridge modules as member, latest posts and login module must be removed.
+**Important**: As of **1.0RC14**, all modules are included in the installer package.
+With an existing installation all previous installed rokbridge modules as member, latest posts and login module must be removed.

 #### Step One - Package Installation
 The first thing you’ll need to do is [download][download] the latest version of RokBridge.
-The package you will download is a bundle containing all the required plugins to get RokBridge up and running and it is compatible with both Joomla 2.5.x and Joomla 3.x.
+The package you will download contains everything to get RokBridge up and running and it is compatible with both Joomla 2.5 and Joomla 3.x.
 It does not need to be uncompressed.

 Once you've downloaded the package, go into the Joomla Administrator and:

 From Joomla 2.5:

-* Select from the top menu: `Extend -> Extension Manager -> Install`
+* Select from the top menu: `Extensions -> Extension Manager -> Install`
 * Click on Upload Package File **Choose File** button
 * Select the `rokbridge.zip` that you just downloaded from your local drive.
 * Click the **Upload & Install** button.